Honors Faculty Fellows

 Terms and compensation

 Honors Faculty Fellows serve three-year terms with an option for renewal.
-As compensation, fellows receive $7,500 per academic year, paid at the end of the spring semester.
+Fellows should expect to commit 12 hours per month to the role with some variation depending on the time of year and program needs.
+As compensation, fellows receive $7,500 (gross) per academic year.
 Some additional funding exists to support professional development activities or course development opportunities connected to the fellow’s role in the honors program.